LikeRudin/exercise-SQL/Errors/insert.md

 	  salary=555);
 ```

-- Before checking the answer, think about what is the wrong with the above query

 ERROR: There is a column named "first_name" in table "teachers", but it cannot be referenced from this part of the query.column "first_name" does not exist

 ERROR: date/time field value out of range: "23-11-24"